Dnieper–Carpathian offensive: The territory of the right-bank Ukraine

 The hostilities that unfolded in January–May 1944 in the southern section of the Soviet-German front covered a vast territory from the Dnieper to the Carpathians, from Polesia to the Black Sea, including the right-bank Ukraine, Western Ukraine, Southern Ukraine, Crimea, part of Moldova and Romania.

 The terrain in the combat areas was very diverse, ranging from vast wooded swampy areas, endless steppes, to mountains and hills.
 On the right-bank Ukraine there are many rivers flowing mainly from the northwest to the southeast: for example, the Dnieper, Southern Bug, Ingulets, Dniester, Prut and Siret.
 Those rivers were serious natural barriers for the advancing Red Army troops that could be used by the Germans to organize defense.
 In general, the vast territory of the right-bank Ukraine allowed the Soviets to launch broad offensive operations and use all types of troops, including large armored and mechanized formations.

 Right-bank Ukraine makes up more than half of the territory of all Ukraine and is of extreme economic importance.
-There are many large administrative and industrial centers such as Odessa, Dnepropetrovsk, Krivoy Rog, Nikolaev, Kirovograd, Vinnitsa.
+There are many large administrative and industrial centers such as Odessa, Dnepropetrovsk, Krivoy Rog, Nikolaev, Kirovograd, and Vinnitsa.

 In the areas of the right-bank Ukraine, important industries were developed: iron ore (Krivoy Rog), manganese ore (Nikopol), oil extracting (Drohobych district), shipbuilding (Nikolaev), sugar, textile and other industries.
 Wheat, sugar beet, maize, rye, and barley are grown on the territory of the right-bank Ukraine.
 Cattle breeding is well developed in the Polesie regions, while horticulture is well developed in the central and southern regions.
 Crimea is a horticulture and viticulture district.
 The iron ore development of the Kerch Peninsula is important.
 In the Crimea there are 4 large ports: Sevastopol, Feodosiya, Kerch, Yevpatoria.

 The capture of the right-bank Ukraine and the Crimea would open the doors for the Red Army troops to Poland, Slovakia, Romania and the Balkans.
 It would also ensure the domination of the Soviet Black Sea Fleet in the Central and Western parts of the Black Sea.